-If you use a CRA-certified corporate or partnership tax software package, the GIFI is already built in to your software.
-The CRA provides an approved list of preparation software on its website.
-Additionally, some utility programs convert your statements to comply with GIFI coding when you export the data into your Canada corporate tax forms from other apps, such as business expense trackers.
+CRA-certified corporate or partnership tax software packages incorporate GIFI codes into the software, which is why you should use a CRA-approved tax software package, such as TurboTax, to ensure compliance with the law and to have accurate information for the tax agency.
+Some utility programs convert your statements to comply with GIFI coding when exporting data into your Canada corporate tax forms from other apps, such as business expense trackers.

 GIFI Short Form

-If you aren’t using tax preparation software, you must refer to the CRA forms, schedules, or guides to obtain the proper codes for each financial statement item.
+If you aren’t using tax preparation software, you must refer to the CRA forms, schedules, and guides to obtain proper codes for each financial statement item.
 For a list of the most common items, you can reference Form T1178.
-If you’re filing for a corporation, but you aren’t using software to prepare your return and you have gross revenue and assets totaling less than $1,000,000 each, you must file Form T1178, as of Nov.
-27, 2015.
-If you do not find the code you need on the short form, you can reference a comprehensive list on the CRAs RC4088 guide to the GIFI.
+If you’re filing for a corporation but aren’t using software to prepare your return and have gross revenue and assets totaling less than $1 million each, you must file Form T1178 as of October 2018.
+If you can’t find the code you need on the short form, reference a comprehensive list on the CRA’s RC4088 guide to the GIFI.

 GIFI Schedules for Corporations and Partnerships

-The GIFI schedules let you submit your opening and closing balance sheets and income statements, with spaces to enter the GIFI codes and amounts for each line item.
-Refer to Schedules T2SCH100 and T2SCH101 for reporting balance sheets and T2SCH125 for your income statement.
+GIFI schedules let you submit your opening and closing balance sheets and income statements, with spaces to enter the GIFI codes and amounts for each line item.
+Refer to Schedules T2SCH100 and T2SCH101 for reporting balance sheets, and T2SCH125 for your income statement.
 If you operate a partnership, use T5013SCH100 for your balance sheet and T5013SCH125 for your income statement.
-These schedules also provide a helpful list of common codes for each statement.
-You must enter the same number of line items on the schedules as you have on your own financial statements and provide a GIFI code for each one, but you don’t need to include the information for individual accounts or subaccounts that feed into your financial statements.
+These schedules provide a helpful list of common codes for each statement.
+You must enter the same number of line items on the schedules as you have on your own financial statements and provide a GIFI code for each one.
+But you don’t need to include the information for individual accounts or sub-accounts that feed into your financial statements.

 Organize Your Records and Balance Your Books Using GIFI